 STANDARD INDICATORS RATING NOTES A Quality Program: How True?
-7.1 Clearly defines the organization's mission, vision, values and goals and aligns this framework with specific outcomes to measure progress Program has clearly defined and well- understood mission, vision, values and goals in operation Staff and stakeholders are aware of and can articulate the mission, vision, values, and goals Program activities clearly support the mission and vision of the organization 1 = Staff are not aware of and/or cannot articulate the mission, vision, values, and goals of the organization 1 2 3 4 N/A 7.2 Develops and employs an employee handbook that specifies internal policies and procedures A comprehensive employee handbook exists that lists internal policies and procedures New staff are thoroughly oriented to the employee handbook The handbook is readily available for staff review 1 = An employee handbook does not exist 1 = Staff have not been oriented to the employee handbook 1 2 3 4 N/A 7.3 Establishes program policies and procedures and makes them available to families and caregivers and stakeholders Program policies and practices are well defined and support program goals Regular orientations are held throughout the program year to familiarize families and caregivers with program policies Mechanisms are in place to remind veteran families and caregivers of program policies and procedures throughout the year (e.g., during program events, in meetings, via written communications, etc.) 1 = Program policies are not well defined and/or do not support program goals 1 = Program does not have a mechanism for familiarizing families and caregivers with program policies and procedures 1 2 3 4 N/A
+7.1 Clearly defines the organization's mission, vision, values and goals and aligns this framework with specific outcomes to measure progress Program has clearly defined and well- understood mission, vision, values and goals in operation Staff and stakeholders are aware of and can articulate the mission, vision, values, and goals Program activities clearly support the mission and vision of the organization 1 = Staff are not aware of and/or cannot articulate the mission, vision, values, and goals of the organization 7.2 Develops and employs an employee handbook that specifies internal policies and procedures A comprehensive employee handbook exists that lists internal policies and procedures New staff are thoroughly oriented to the employee handbook The handbook is readily available for staff review 1 = An employee handbook does not exist 1 = Staff have not been oriented to the employee handbook 7.3 Establishes program policies and procedures and makes them available to families and caregivers and stakeholders Program policies and practices are well defined and support program goals Regular orientations are held throughout the program year to familiarize families and caregivers with program policies Mechanisms are in place to remind veteran families and caregivers of program policies and procedures throughout the year (e.g., during program events, in meetings, via written communications, etc.) 1 = Program policies are not well defined and/or do not support program goals 1 = Program does not have a mechanism for familiarizing families and caregivers with program policies and procedures

 STANDARD INDICATORS RATING NOTES A Quality Program: How True?
-7.4 Establishes and maintains clear Program establishes and maintains attendance and participation expectations that support program goals 1 attendance and participation Attendance and participation expectations are 2 expectations known to all staff, participants and their families or caregivers.
-Families, youth and staff articulate 3 expectations with consistency 4 1 = Staff and families or caregivers are not aware of the program's attendance and participation expectations N/A 7.5 Maintains a system for the Program has complete and current enrollment/ registration and attendance documents for all 1 collection and participants 2 monitoring of youth attendance The program maintains current and accurate activity schedules with room assignments and tracks daily 3 data attendance and activity attendance 4 Staff who are responsible for collecting data are trained to ensure effective collection of quality data N/A 1 = Program does not maintain a system for tracking daily and activity attendance 7.6 Has a disciplinary Program has a well defined disciplinary protocol that supports the mission, vision, values and goals and is 1 protocol and makes clear the known to all staff, participants, and their families or caregivers 2 expectations for youths' Regular orientations are held throughout the program 3 behavior year to familiarize new families and caregivers with discipline policies 4 - Mechanisms are in place to remind veteran families of program policies throughout the year (e.g., during program events, in meetings, via written communications, etc.) N/A The discipline protocol ensures that staff apply rewards and consequences for participant behavior appropriately and consistently 1 = Program does not have a well defined disciplinary protocol and policies 1 = Staff inconsistently apply rewards and consequences for youth behavior 1 = Program does not have a mechanism for familiarizing participants and families or caregivers with discipline policies
+7.4 Establishes and maintains clear attendance and participation expectations Program establishes and maintains attendance and participation expectations that support program goals Attendance and participation expectations are known to all staff, participants and their families or caregivers.
+Families, youth and staff articulate expectations with consistency 1 = Staff and families or caregivers are not aware of the program's attendance and participation expectations 7.5 Maintains a system for the collection and monitoring of youth attendance data Program has complete and current enrollment/ registration and attendance documents for all participants The program maintains current and accurate activity schedules with room assignments and tracks daily attendance and activity attendance Staff who are responsible for collecting data are trained to ensure effective collection of quality data 1 = Program does not maintain a system for tracking daily and activity attendance 7.6 Has a disciplinary protocol and makes clear the expectations for youths' behavior Program has a well defined disciplinary protocol that supports the mission, vision, values and goals and is known to all staff, participants, and their families or caregivers Regular orientations are held throughout the program year to familiarize new families and caregivers with discipline policies Mechanisms are in place to remind veteran families of program policies throughout the year (e.g., during program events, in meetings, via written communications, etc.) The discipline protocol ensures that staff apply rewards and consequences for participant behavior appropriately and consistently 1 = Program does not have a well defined disciplinary protocol and policies 1 = Program does not have a mechanism for familiarizing participants and families or caregivers with discipline policies